Dependable-Intelligent-Systems-Lab/SafeDrones/Implementation_in_MATLAB/README.md

 ## Implementation in MATLAB
-<p align = 'justify'>The Markov_Risk_Calc receive the Motorstatus from fault detection and diagnosis unit and based on the dornes configuration and its current flight time, cacluate the P_fail and MTTF.
+<p align = 'justify'>The Markov_Risk_Calc receive the Motorstatus from fault detection and diagnosis unit and based on the drones configuration and its current flight time, calculate the P_fail and MTTF.
 Where P_Fail is the probability of drone being failed vs time and MTTF also stands for Mean Time To Failure.
-Based on this two parameters the autonomous system can decide to I) continuoe the mission, II) avoide the mission and come back to station or III) do emergency safe landing.</p>
+Based on these two parameters the autonomous system can decide to I) continue the mission, II) avoid the mission and come back to station or III) do emergency safe landing.</p>
 <pre>
 % Motors Status 0 for failed and 1 for operational
 % For Example for Hexacopter MotorStatus can be: